 The way you divide up your marital property can affect both your and your ex-spouse’s taxes, so it is important to get professional advice before making any financial decisions.
 Typically, spouses can divide up and transfer assets during a divorce under the “tax-free transfer” rule.

 Internal Revenue Code Section 1041 specifies rules for transferring property between divorcing spouses.
 Transactions qualifying under Section 1041 are not subject to taxation when transferred from one spouse to the other, under the assumption that the property is part of your community property.
 Eligible assets are those considered “incident to divorce,” and non-taxable transfers can take place between one and six years after the divorce.

 The legal team at Grable Grimshaw PLLC can explain these timelines and finer details, as well as craft a strategy to help get you through your divorce with professionalism and ease.

 Knowledgeable San Antonio divorce attorneys for business owners

 The divorce process has its challenges, and one of its biggest can be untangling property and assets.
 As a business owner, you want to protect your interests as much as possible.
 The family law attorneys at Grable Grimshaw PLLC can work with you to create an equitable property and business division agreement.
 Schedule a consultation with us in our San Antonio offices today to find out your options.
 Call 210-963-5297 or fill out our contact form.
-We proudly serve clients throughout South Texas.
+We proudly serve clients throughout Texas.